 Payment and Accommodation

 The full cost of the programme is £750, with an Early Bird concession of £680.
+The Early Bird payment needs to reach us by no later than 28 February 2018.
 This fee includes all teachings, materials, programme support costs, 3 meals daily, (special dietary requirements can be provided at an extra cost) and all refreshments but not accommodation.

 We do not want anyone to be excluded from this programme due to finance.
-So if you would like to support someone who is less able to pay and would like to offer a heart gift you can contribute to our scholarship fund by paying the full price of £750 or more when registering.
-This will mean that we can potentially offer up to a 25% reduction on the Early Bird fee for someone less able to pay (this will depend on funds available in our scholarship fund and will be limited to a first come first served basis).
+So if you would like to support someone who is less able to pay and would like to offer a heart gift, you might be in a position to consider contributing to our scholarship fund by paying an additional 10 % or 20% of £750 i.e £75 and £150 respectively, extra when paying your own fee.
+This will mean that we can potentially offer up to a 25% reduction on the Full Price fee for someone less able to pay (this will depend on funds available in our scholarship fund and will be limited to a first come first served basis).

 If you are someone who is not able to raise the funds but would like to attend the ESA, then you can apply for help or find out how to apply for a concession, by emailing Christine Jeffcutt - [email protected] We ask that you try first to fund raise yourself.
 You can try Just Giving website but we also have various options including paying in monthly instalments.